caetanosergio/fairness-requirements-slr-replication-package/per_study_notes/per_study_notes/README.md

 This folder contains GitHub-readable Markdown versions of the per-study coding notes.

-The notes are formatted in a structured property-table style inspired by the exported PDF view used for study-level extraction inspection.
+The notes are formatted in a structured property-table style for study-level extraction inspection.
 Each file includes:

 - study identity and corpus metadata;
 - ENV/DES/SOC requirements coverage;